MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-faq.md

 **Answer:**

-This issue is fixed and does not exist in in Visual Studio 2017 version 15.3.
-Please upgrade to this version of Visual Studio.
+This issue is fixed and does not exist in Visual Studio 2017 version 15.3.
+Upgrade to this version of Visual Studio.

 For older versions of Visual Studio 2017, there is a known bug that may result in Live Unit Testing builds failing to embed the following Win32 PE Header data: